oSharpey/cyber-obsidian/year-1/OSCC/authentication.md

 - if fail, just fail - no info about why

 ### PAM
-- Implements additional authentication in li
+- Implements additional authentication in Linux
+- Provides admins the ability to use multiple auth mechanisms into an existing system